 Even though it was our 5th year running, I felt that your delivery of new course material and presentation techniques keeps getting better.
 Your ability to teach teenagers about terrain and avalanche risk assessment and group decisions is very effective.
 Thank you for helping to inspire tomorrow's stewards of nature.Andrew Jackson, Glen Lyon Norfolk School, Victoria, BC.

-My son really enjoyed the AST 1 course.
+My son really enjoyed the AST1 course.
 He had a great time and learned a lot.
 He has told me a few stories from the course and you definitely got his attention.
-He loves skiing and the mountains and has been doing some skiing recently in the back country, which of course has had me concerned.
-I appreciate you teaching him respect for the back country and the elements.
-This course will help him to ski safer and be better prepared.
-Thank you very much.Sheila Goodall, Courtenay, BC.
+He loves skiing and the mountains and has been doing some skiing recently in the backcountry, which of course has had me concerned.
+I appreciate you teaching him respect for the backcountry and the elements.
+This course will help him to be safer and better prepared.
+Thank you very much.Sheila Goodall, Courtenay, BC

 I would like to commend you and your staff for putting on an awesome course.
-The content was thorough and engaging, the field work was not only an excellent way to reinforce the classroom lessons, but it also added so much more value to the course to be able to see things first hand out in the "real world".
-The class size was large enough to be able simulate a good size ski group but not too large for each student to get individualized attention from the instructor.
+The content was thorough and engaging, and the field work was not only an excellent way to reinforce the classroom lessons, but it also added so much more value to the course to be able to see things first hand out in the "real world".
+The class size was large enough to be able to simulate a good-sized ski group but not too large for each student to get individualized attention from the instructor.
 Speaking of the instructor, Christophe did an amazing job.
 He was knowledgeable, professional and did a great job engaging us with the course content.
-I came away with a much greater understanding of the mechanics of avalanches and also a far greater respect for the potentially devastating effect that bad decision making can have.
-I would absolutely recommend the AST 1 course to anyone who ventures into the back country.
-Thanks again!Christina Sharun, Nanaimo, BC.
+I came away with a much greater understanding of the mechanics of avalanches and also a far greater respect for the potentially devastating effect that bad decision-making can have.
+I would absolutely recommend the AST1 course to anyone who ventures into the backcountry.Christina Sharun, Nanaimo, BC